Cork and Kerry Place Names Survey

 |

-laneways, cross-roads, boundaries, house-ruins, roads, pathways, etc are included.
-Most
+lakes, bogs, caves, laneways, cross-roads, boundaries, house-ruins, roads, streets, pathways, buildings of all kinds,

 be used by the community, hence the urgency of recording them